-BUSI 342 - New Venture Creation & Entrepreneurship 2006-07, Winter 3(3-0-0)
+BUSI 342 - New Venture Creation & Entrepreneurship

 This course concentrates on the development of a new enterprise and the innovative management of an existing small business with an eye on expansion or change.
 Casework and practical projects will enable students to learn how to assess opportunities and risks, and how to acquire the capabilities necessary for entrepreneurial success and responsibility.
 The emphasis is on the managerial and strategic problems existing during the early years of business formation and growth, including sound business planning.
-Students that wish to take this Business Elective course are required to register for BUSI 341 and BUSI 342.
+Students that wish to take this Business Elective course are required to register for both BUSI 341 and BUSI 342.
 They are required to register for BUSI 341 in the Fall semester and BUSI 342 in the Winter semester of the same school year.